 Squid meat has a mild flavor and firm, chewy texture.
 Many of us have probably eaten calamari battered, fried and dunked in a sauce.
 That’s squid.
 Part of the mollusk family, this prehistoric creature with its ten arms, is related to the octopus.
 They are popular in Mediterranean and Asian cuisines, in seafood restaurants and bar menus.

-Fish twice a week
+Eating fish twice a week is healthy

 Nutrition guidelines recommend 2 servings of fish per week, 3 to 4 ounces each, for the lean protein and heart-healthy omega-3 fats they provide.
 Two servings seems worth it because observational studies show that people who eat more fish are at reduced risk for heart attacks and stroke than those who eat less fish.
 When it’s battered and fried, the healthful benefits get lost.
 So baked, steamed, or grilled fish is best.